 A sherlock style pipe is reminiscent of Sherlock Holmes smoking pipe.
-It has a J shape to the body of the pipe which makes the bowl come up and toward you.
-Whereas a spoon pipe has the bowl right out in front of your face.
+It has a J shape to the pipe's body, which makes the bowl come up and toward you.
+At the same time, a spoon pipe has the bowl right out in front of your face.

-Steamrollers are typically straight glass tubes with the bowl being away from you, and the carburetor on the end.
+Steamrollers are typically straight glass tubes with the bowl being away from you and the carburetor on end.
 The main difference between a steamroller vs. a glass hand pipe is the placement of the carburetor.
-With the carburetor in the end you get a direct injection of air into the chamber for a faster harder hit when smoking.
+With the carburetor, in the end, you get a direct injection of air into the chamber for a faster, harder hit when smoking.
 It's almost like shotgunning, but without the need for another person.

 Different Techniques Used To Blow Pipes

-Cane work eventually morphed into lattacino work.
-Lattacino is where you use different colors of glass rob, and melt them into one glass rod.
-They are typically twisted, and make a design that looks similar to a DNA helix.
-Once made they are applied inside similarly to how the cane is applied.
+Cane work eventually morphed into latticinio work.
+Latticino is where you use different colors of glass rob and melt them into one glass rod.
+They are typically twisted and make a design that looks similar to a DNA helix.
+Once made, they are applied similarly to how the cane is applied.

 Glassblowers took these techniques one step further by creating what is known as wig-wag designs.
 Early wig-wag was nothing more than an extremely tight deign drawn inside the glass tube that left no empty glass showing.
 It was nothing but solid colored glass.

 Dichroic glass has been mixed with the latter styles for many years.
-Dichoric glass is basically a glass strip that is applied in the glass pipe.
+Dichroic glass is basically a glass strip that is applied in the glass pipe.
 It appears glittery and multicolored.
 It shimmers in the light.
-Dichro tends to cost more than standard glass so it is typically used sparingly in production pieces.
+Dichro tends to cost more than standard glass, so it is typically used sparingly in production pieces.

 Glass Colors Get An Upgrade

-More recently in glass history Trautman, the makers of Slyme glass rods, has made a big impact on the lampworking scene.
-At one point Slyme green seemed to be everywhere, and everyone was working with it.
+More recently, in glass history, Trautman, the makers of Slyme glass rods, has impacted the lampworking scene.
+At one point, Slyme green seemed to be everywhere, and everyone was working with it.
 It gave an opaque green appearance when worked into a pipe.
-The downside was that is costs about twice as much as another colored glass rod.
+The downside was that it costs about twice as much as another colored glass rod.